Leeds Conveyancing Solicitors

 That’s where Lupton Fawcett’s Quickstep Service can help.

-Our experienced team of conveyancing solicitors will prepare a full report for you highlighting issues any prospective purchaser is likely to raise.
+Our experienced and highly qualified Leeds Conveyancing Solicitors will prepare a full report for you highlighting issues any prospective purchaser is likely to raise.
 It will include a full title report and advice on how to resolve any issues which may limit the saleability of your property.

 Sellers often wait until an offer is received before preparing their documentation, but it’s more sensible to do this early on and address any issues that might affect your selling price well in advance.